maxcom/lor-jamwiki/jamwiki/src/main/webapp/README.txt

   1. Download the latest JAMWiki release from http://sourceforge.net/projects/jamwiki/.
   2. Deploy the JAMWiki WAR file.
 See your web application server's documentation for specific deployment instructions.
+The WAR file should be deployed as an exploded WAR to avoid potential issues.
   3. (Optional) If using an external database create a new database instance that can be used by JAMWiki, or verify that a database user is available with permission to create tables and sequences.
 If support is needed for